RaviTejaVattem/vscode-testing-extension/blog.md

 childProcess = spawn('node', processArgs, {
 	env: processEnv,
 	shell: false,
-	cwd: workspacePath // execute the ng test in the context of current folder });
+	cwd: workspacePath // execute the ng test in the context of the current folder });
 ```